 There have been a number of cases where employees have posted inappropriate messages on Facebook that could have damaged the reputation of the employer, and have led to fair dismissals.

-Another question is whether employers have the legal right to snoop on employees and monitor emails and messages at work.
+Another question is whether employers have the legal right to snoop on employees.

 In September 2017 the Grand Chamber of the European Court of Human Rights (ECHR) considered whether an employer acted lawfully by accessing an employee’s private messages on a business Yahoo Messenger account, where the employer’s rules banned use of the company’s IT systems for private purposes.